 Brown Marmorated Stink Bug

-- black and white alternating pattern surrounding wing
+- black and white alternating pattern surrounding wings

-- broad host range including fruits, vegetables, field crops, ornamentals, weeds and native species
+- broad host range: ornamentals, fruits, vegetables, crops, weeds, etc.

 - emit an unpleasant odor when smashed